Update: We no longer recommend the Zyppah mouthpiece due to several complaints from our readers. Instead, you could choose any of these:

 - Can’t be used with braces or dentures

 - Requires a custom fitting with the “boil and bite” method

 What’s the Bottom Line?

 Our Rating: 3.2/5

-As you can probably tell, I'm a big fan of the Zyppah, and I definitely recommend it to people who have a problem with snoring.
+As you can probably tell, we’re a big fan of the Zyppah, and we definitely recommend it to people who have a problem with snoring.
 It offers a revolutionary design that combines two different forms of mouth manipulation at once.
-It's also comfortable, convenient and easy to use.
+It’s also comfortable, convenient and easy to use.

-I don't keep my partner awake.
-I can go to sleep without worrying about how badly that I'm going to disturb the one I love.
+If you’re like us, however, the Zyppah will be a gift from the heavens.
+We don’t snore anymore.
+We don’t keep my partner awake.
+We can go to sleep without worrying about how badly that we’re going to disturb the one we love.

 You May Also Read: